Electrochemical C–N coupling: a review of mechanistic pathways and computational frameworks

 Abstract

-Electrochemical C–N coupling has emerged as a promising strategy for the sustainable synthesis of value-added chemicals derived from carbon- and nitrogen-containing feedstock such as CO2, NO3, NO2, and N2.
-Despite progress in the field, the selective formation of C–N bonds remains challenging because it requires simultaneous activation of both reactants while suppressing competing reaction pathways.
-Recent computational advances, including periodic density functional theory, grand-canonical and constant-potential methods, and data-driven catalyst screening, amongst others, have enabled improved mechanistic insights.
-These computational approaches have enabled the rational design of catalysts that co-stabilise carbon and nitrogen intermediates and preferentially promote C–N coupling over competing product formation.
-This review will highlight the current understanding of mechanistic and computational methods that drive the current discovery of catalysts capable of efficient electrochemical C–N coupling.
+Electrochemical C–N coupling has emerged as a promising strategy for the sustainable synthesis of value-added chemicals derived from carbon- and nitrogen-containing feedstocks, such as CO2, NO3, NO2 and N2.
+Despite progress in the field, the selective formation of C–N bonds remains challenging due to the need for the simultaneous activation of both reactants while suppressing the competing reaction pathways.
+Recent computational advances, including periodic density functional theory, grand-canonical and constant-potential methods, and data-driven catalyst screening, have enabled improved mechanistic insights.
+These computational approaches have allowed the rational design of catalysts capable of co-stabilising the carbon and nitrogen intermediates and promoting preferential C–N coupling over competitive product formation.
+This review will highlight the current understanding of the mechanistic and computational methods that drive the current discovery of the catalysts capable of efficient electrochemical C–N coupling.

 Article information